microsoft/vscode-wiki/Adopting-Multi-Root-Workspace-APIs.md

 ```

 ### Settings API
 The configuration example above defines a setting scoped to a resource.
-To fetch its value you use the `workspace.getConfiguration()` API and pass the URI of the resource as second parameter.
+To fetch its value you use the `workspace.getConfiguration()` API and pass the URI of the resource as the second parameter.
 You can see [Example 3](https://github.com/Microsoft/vscode-extension-samples/blob/master/configuration-sample/src/extension.ts) how the setting is used in the basic-multi-root sample.

-Under the hood, resource settings are resolved with a simple logic: We try to find a `WorkspaceFolder` for the resource that is passed into the `getConfiguration` API.
+Under the hood, resource settings are resolved with simple logic: We try to find a `WorkspaceFolder` for the resource that is passed into the `getConfiguration` API.
 If such a folder exists and that folder defines the setting, it will be returned.
 Otherwise, the normal logic applies for finding the setting on a parent level: it could be defined within the workspace file or on the user level.

 **Note:** You do not have to be aware if the user has opened a workspace or not when using the `getConfiguration` API with resource scope.
 Just make sure to always pass the resource scope URI around and we will do the resolution of the setting based on the user's setup.

 ### Perspectives
-An extension author, you should have following two perspectives while defining a setting
+An extension author, you should have the following two perspectives while defining a setting

 1. **End User:** Given a setting, an end-user should know where he/she can customize this setting.
-By defining a setting as `resource` or `window` scoped, user can be able customize it at right targets.
+By defining a setting as `resource` or `window` scoped, the user can be able to customize it at the right targets.
 It means, User can open settings and can customize a window (`window.zoomLevel`) or resource (`editor.wordWrap`) setting  in User/Workspace Settings.
-But when user lands into Folder Settings, user can only customize resource settings (`editor.wordWrap`).
-VS Code will use the setting's classification information to provide right proposals in intelli-sense and will warn user if customizing `window` settings in Folder settings.
+But when a user lands into Folder Settings, the user can only customize resource settings (`editor.wordWrap`).
+VS Code will use the setting's classification information to provide the right proposals in intelli-sense and will warn the user if customizing `window` settings in Folder settings.

 2. **Extension author:** Extension author's main purpose is to define a setting and read its value and apply it.
 As mentioned before now, there is a new target `Folder Settings` where a resource scoped setting can only be customizable.
 So extension author should be knowing if a setting is associated with a resource or not and thereby, classify the setting.
 If it is a resource setting, ask for the value of the setting by passing the resource for which the value has to be applied.
 Otherwise, you can just ask for the value without passing any resource.
 API will give you back the value user-customized for this setting.